 The decision to release spatial data to any state agency which adheres to adequate security and privacy guidelines should be guided by three principles:

-The State of Idaho owns the data that its employees have created or aggregated to the extent that a property interest in the data exists and rests with the State of Idaho.
+The State of Idaho owns the data that its employees create or aggregate to the extent that a property interest in the data exists and rests with the State of Idaho.

-Idaho adheres to a statewide policy of open government, and should release data and records to other agencies unless prohibited by statutory or appropriate regulatory authority, or disallowed by third-party data stewards when their data is combined with data created or aggregated by state employees.
+Idaho adheres to a statewide policy of open government, and should release data and records unless prohibited by statutory or appropriate regulatory authority, or disallowed by third-party data stewards when their data is combined with data created or aggregated by state employees.
 Additionally, even when there is a statutory or regulatory barrier preventing value added data sharing, the impacted agencies should propose solutions to addressing these barriers.

-To ensure the use of the most reliable and up-to-date information effort should be made to use datasets created and published by, or on behalf of, the data steward tasked with the creation and maintenance of a given dataset.
+To ensure the use of the most reliable and up-to-date information, state agenciesshould use datasets created and published by, or on behalf of, the data steward tasked with the creation and maintenance of a given dataset.

 III.
 RATIONALE